ECNU-ILOG/PCAT/README.md

 ***

-The implementation for the KDD-25 paper "Paper-Level Computerized Adaptive Testing for High-Stakes Examination via Multi-Objective Optimization".
+The implementation for the KDD 2025 paper "Paper-Level Computerized Adaptive Testing for High-Stakes Examination via Multi-Objective Optimization".

 ***